paldhous/ucb/2015/dataviz/md_raw/class7.md

 # Principles of mapping

 Maps are staples of journalism: The basic need to show the “where” of stories means that they are used frequently.
 Unlike some chart types, such as bubble charts or network diagrams, which may require some explanation to the uninitiated, maps need no introduction -- we are all familiar with using them to navigate.
-Indeed, thanks to the smartphone revolution, many of us now carry sophisticated interactive mapping apps everywhere we go.
+Indeed, thanks to the smartphone revolution, most of us now carry sophisticated interactive mapping apps everywhere we go.

 Maps can also be used to visualize data, which will be our main focus in the coming classes as we process geodata and learn how to display it on both static and online maps.
 Before we get into the practical details of making maps, we will cover some basic principles of mapping, and good practice in mapmaking.

+### The data we will use today

+Download the data for this session from [here](data/week7.zip), unzip the folder and place it on your desktop.
+It contains the following files:

+- `sf_test_addresses.tsv` Text file with list of 100 addresses in San Francisco, for geocoding exercise.
+- `sf_test_addresses_short.tsv` The first 10 addresses from the previous file.
+- `refine_geocoder.json` JSON file to geocode using Open Refine.

+The first two files can also be downloaded from [this Github respository](https://github.com/paldhous/refine-geocoder).

+For today's geocoding exercise, you will need a Bing Maps API key.
+If you don't already have a Microsoft Account, you will first need to [create one](https://signup.live.com/signup.aspx?sf=1&id=38936&ru=https://account.live.com/%3fwa%3dwsignin1.0&tw=0&fs=0&kv=0&cb=&cbcxt=&wp=SAPI&wa=wsignin1.0&wreply=https://account.live.com/%3fwa%3dwsignin1.0&bk=1413566923&uiflavor=web&uaid=3affa9094c4e4ca5aa721863467ee2f0&mkt=EN-US&lc=1033&lic=1).
+Then `Sign in` at the [Bing Maps Portal](https://www.bingmapsportal.com/) and select `My account>Create or view keys` from the top menu.

 ### Latitude and longitude